comaps/website/content/support/how-can-i-build-a-route/index.md

 CoMaps can build a route for a car trip, bicycle ride, metro or foot walk.

-Pick a destination point by tapping on a POI or address or by long tapping on any place.
+Pick a destination point by tapping on a POI or address or any other place on the map.
 At the place information panel, click on the "Route to" button to start route planning.

 {{ image(src="image14.jpg" classes="max-w-50") }}